ko1nksm/readlinkf/README.md

 Tested with `ash` (busybox), `bash`, `dash`, `ksh`, `mksh`, `posh`, `yash`, `zsh` on Debian 10.
 The tests are compared with the result of `readlink -f` command.

 If you want to test yourself, use `test.sh` script.
-Docker is required.
+Root privilege is required for edge case test about the root directory.
-Because create a symbolic link safely on the root directory.
+Therefore using Docker by default for safely create files on the root directory.

 ```sh
 ./test.sh [SHELL (default:sh)] [Dockerfile] [DOCKER-TAG (default: latest)]